- Report number:201304866:

 - Body:Ayrshire and Arran NHS Board

 The complainant (Mr C) complained to Ayrshire and Arran NHS Board (the Board) about the care and treatment he received at Crosshouse Hospital, Kilmarnock (the Hospital) in connection with surgery for the removal of duct stones.

 The complaints which have been investigated are that the Board unreasonably failed to:

 - obtain consent for the specific procedure that was carried out on Mr C (upheld); and

 - remove duct stones at the time of Mr C's first operation (upheld).

 Redress and recommendations

 The Ombudsman recommends that the Board:

-- apologise to Mr and Mrs C in writing for the failings identified in this report.
+- issue a written apology to Mr C for the failings identified in complaint (a) of this report;

 The Board have accepted the recommendations and will act on them accordingly.